FluxFlu/Just.JS/README.md

 # How to run

-Just.JS code is run by exporting code normally and then importing it through a specific async function, titled 'jjs.'
+Just.JS code is run by parsing declared functions through a specific function, titled 'jjs.'

-It takes two parameters; file path and function name.
+It takes one parameter, which is the function that includes code which will be run as jjs.

 For example: